morriscb/chomp/README.txt

 ================================================================================

 For current details on each model see their respective .py files.
-For an example on implimenting the code see example_script.py.
+For an example on implementing the code see example_script.py.

 ================================================================================
 3.1 cosmology